bradford-hamilton/Ruby-On-Quails/guides/source/security.md

 Another example changed Google Adsense's e-mail address and password.
 If the victim was logged into Google Adsense, the administration interface for Google advertisement campaigns, an attacker could change the credentials of the victim.

 Another popular attack is to spam your web application, your blog or forum to propagate malicious XSS.
-Of course, the attacker has to know the URL structure, but most Rails URLs are quite straightforward or they will be easy to find out, if it is an open-source application's admin interface.
+Of course, the attacker has to know the URL structure, but most Quails URLs are quite straightforward or they will be easy to find out, if it is an open-source application's admin interface.
 The attacker may even do 1,000 lucky guesses by just including malicious IMG-tags which try every possible combination.

 For _countermeasures against CSRF in administration interfaces and Intranet applications, refer to the countermeasures in the CSRF section_.